-On 16 February 2023, following a report from the Appointments and Corporate Governance Committee, the Board of Directors approved the 2022 assessment, which had been carried out with the assistance of an external consultant, with satisfactory results.
+On 22 February 2024, following a report from the Appointments and Corporate Governance Committee, the Board of Directors approved the 2023 assessment, which had been carried out internally by the Bank.

 3.11.
 Remuneration of directors and senior management (C.1.13 and C.1.14)